model-checking/kani/docs/src/reference/stubbing.md

 cargo kani --enable-unstable --enable-stubbing --harness random_cannot_be_zero
 ```

-The verification result is composed of a single check: the assertion associated to `assert_ne!(rand::random::<u32>(), 0);`.
+The verification result is composed of a single check: the assertion corresponding to `assert_eq!(data, decrypted_data)`.

 ```
 RESULTS:
-Check 1: random_cannot_be_zero.assertion.1
+Check 1: encrypt_then_decrypt_is_identity.assertion.1
-         - Status: FAILURE
+         - Status: SUCCESS
-         - Description: "assertion failed: rand::random::<u32>() != 0"
+         - Description: "assertion failed: data == decrypted_data"
-         - Location: src/main.rs:20:5 in function random_cannot_be_zero
+         - Location: src/main.rs:18:5 in function encrypt_then_decrypt_is_identity

+SUMMARY:
+ ** 0 of 1 failed

+VERIFICATION:- SUCCESSFUL
 ```

-In less than 1 second, Kani proves that the assertion can fail, avoiding any issues that would appear if we attempted to verify the code without stubbing.
+Kani shows that the assertion is successful, avoiding any issues that appear if we attempt to verify the code without stubbing.

 ## Limitations